ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Pulse Monitor</b></td>
 			<td><details>
 				<summary>Auto-activate your equipment for free at low health.</summary>
-				Falling below 25% health activates your equipment without putting it on cooldown.
-This effect has its own cooldown equal to the cooldown of the activated equipment <small>(-15% per stack, mult.)</small>.
+				<small>Falling below 25% health activates your equipment without putting it on cooldown.
+This effect has its own cooldown equal to the cooldown of the activated equipment (-15% per stack, mult.).</small>
 			</details></td>
 			<td><ul>
-				<li>Uses equipment's unmodified cooldown and applies its own ICD.
-Has a config option to allow other ICD sources like Fuel Cell to also apply, disabled by default.</li>
+				<li>Uses equipment's unmodified cooldown and applies its own cooldown reduction.
+Has a config option to allow other CDR sources like Fuel Cell to also apply, disabled by default.</li>
 				<li><details><summary>Unlock (spoilers!):</summary>Fall below 25% health, then return above 50%, 9 times in the same run.</details></li>
 			</ul></td>
 		</tr>